Amazon (NASDAQ: AMZN) is one of the biggest companies in the world, and its founder, Jeff Bezos, is among the richest

 What Are the Biggest Amazon Competitors?

 Since Amazon’s business spans so many industries, we’ve categorized its main competitors into their respective sectors.

 Amazon Competitors: Retail and eCommerce

-Amazon emerged as the leading online retailer and lays claim to around half of all online sales.
+Amazon emerged as the leading online retailer and claimed around half of all online sales.

 Its once-competitor eBay (NASDAQ: EBAY) is trailing behind with approximately 6.6% of all sales processed through its site.

 Amazon acquired Whole Foods Market in 2017, solidifying its position as the top retailer.

 Its biggest retail competitor is Walmart (NYSE: WMT) which runs a successful online store alongside its significant brick and mortar portfolio.

-Walmart also has a global reach that rivals Amazon more than most other competitors.
+Walmart also has a global reach that rivals Amazon more than most competitors.

 Although Amazon has dwarfed most of its competition over the years, new challengers have appeared.

 Alibaba (NYSE: BABA), a Chinese online retailer, has closed the gap on Amazon through its direct-to-consumer business model.

 Alibaba provides customers the opportunity to order directly from manufacturers, which brings costs down.

 It also sells many products found on Amazon for a significant cost reduction.

 Amazon Competitors: Cloud Computing

 Cloud computing is a fast-growing industry as more businesses move online.

 Amazon Web Services (AWS) is the name for the part of Amazon that operates in this arena.

 The benefits of cloud computing are increased security, less need for physical infrastructure, and scalability.

 AWS is the most-used cloud computing solution, but competitors are close on its heels.

 The competitors in this industry are two more titans of the industry: Microsoft (NASDAQ: MSFT) and Google (NASDAQ: GOOGL).